Vonage/vivid-design-tokens-properties/README.md

 This one is pretty straight forward process.
 It's whole logic is found [here](./ci/fetch-figma-data.js).

 Next step is __parsing__ and transfromation to our own data structures.
-The parsers manager script is found [here](./ci/parse-figma-data.js) and in general is not expected to be toughed much.
+The parsers manager script is found [here](./ci/parse-figma-data.js) and in general is not expected to be touched much.
 It's concern is to:
 * scan `ci/parsers` folder
 * import each script from there and validate it is a well-formed parser (see below)